dev-ptera/spyglass-api/README.md

 #### `account/receivable-transactions`

 Returns a list of pending transactions.
-Includes options for paginations.
+Includes options for pagination.

 #### `block/block`